Archdiocese of Tarragona

 The Archdiocese of Tarragona (Archidioecesis Tarraconensis) is a Latin Church ecclesiastical territory located in north-eastern Spain, in the province of Tarragona, part of the autonomous community of Catalonia.
-The archdiocese heads the ecclesiastical province of Tarragona, having Metropolitan authority over the suffragan dioceses of Girona, Lleida, Solsona, Tortosa, Urgell and Vic.
+The incumbent Metropolitan Archbishop also bears the title Primate of Spain and heads the ecclesiastical province of Tarragona, having Metropolitan authority over the suffragan dioceses of Girona, Lleida, Solsona, Tortosa, Urgell and Vic.

 The archdiocese, created in Roman times, was reestablished in 1118 after the Muslim occupation.

 History

 Roman period (until the 5th century)

 Tarragona is one of the most ancient cities of Spain, probably of Iberian origin, as its coins and Cyclopean walls indicate.

 The Romans selected Tarragona as the centre of their government in Spain.
 In the division of the peninsula it was the capital first of Hispania Citerior (Hither Spain) and then of the Province of Hispania Tarraconensis.

 The Church of Tarragona is traditionally held to have received visits from James and Paul.

 The earliest surviving written testimony concerning the bishops of Tarragona is the third-century Acts of the Martyrdom of the bishop St. Fructuosus and his deacons Augurius and Eulogius.

 The see of Tarragona, which was vacant at that time, was represented at the Council of Arles (314) by two procurators, the priest Probatius and the deacon Castorius.
 Himerius, who sent the priest Basianus to Pope Damasus I, and who obtained a letter from Pope Siricius, was Archbishop of Tarragona in 384.

 It is also conjectured that the Hilarius who was the subject of the Decretal issued by Pope Innocent I was also a Bishop of Tarragona.
 Ascanio was bishop in 465.

 In the fifth century Tarragona was overrun by the Vandals, Suevi, and Alani.